mist-medical/MIST/mist-tf/README.md

 |------------|-----------------------|-----------------------|-----------------------|-----------------------|
 | Patient ID | Full path to t1 image | Full path to t2 image | Full path to tc image | Full path to fl image |

-Similaryly, for JSON fomratted data, we would have the following.
+Similarly, for JSON formatted data, we would have the following.
 ```
 {
     "Patient ID": {